vyang1222/got-news/README.md

 Each article contains its headline, author, published date, source, description, and image.
 Images that cannot be found or are inaccessible (error when loading image) display a placeholder icon.
 Only metadata that can be found (not null) is displayed.
 Clicking on either the headline or the image opens the link to the article in a different tab. <br>

 ## Notes
 - If the request was not successful (error status), the error is displayed, along with steps to take.
+Most likely, this would be a rateLimited error.
-- Changing countries in the middle of a search will reflect that change upon completion of the search.
+- Changing countries or the endpoint in the middle of a search will *not* reflect that change until the search has been completed.

 <br>